ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-deploy.md

 directory, e.g. `/opt/monitoring`, `var/monitoring` or `var/clustercockpit`.
 In
 the following we use `/opt/monitoring`.

-Two Systemd services run on the central monitoring server:
+A Systemd service runs on the central monitoring server:

-- clustercockpit : binary cc-backend in `/opt/monitoring/cc-backend`.
+- clustercockpit : Binary cc-backend in `/opt/monitoring/cc-backend`.
-- cc-metric-store : Binary cc-metric-store in `/opt/monitoring/cc-metric-store`.
+- (Optional with external metric-store) cc-metric-store : Binary cc-metric-store in `/opt/monitoring/cc-metric-store`.

 ClusterCockpit is deployed as a single binary that embeds all static assets.
 We recommend keeping all `cc-backend` binary versions in a folder `archive` and